-The Hood Canal Coordinating Council works with partners, community groups, and citizens to advance a shared vision to recover and protect Hood Canal’s environmental and economic health and wellbeing.
+The Hood Canal Coordinating Council works with partners and communities to advance a shared regional vision to protect and recover Hood Canal’s environmental, economic, and cultural wellbeing.

 The Hood Canal Coordinating Council is a council of governments formed in 1985 in response to community concerns about water quality problems and related natural resource issues in the Hood Canal watershed.

 HCCC envisions that humans benefit from and coexist sustainably with a healthy Hood Canal.
 Member governments include Jefferson, Kitsap, and Mason Counties, and the Port Gamble S’Klallam and Skokomish Tribes.

 The HCCC currently operates under a variety of authorities in its coordination among its member governments and regional partners:

 - Regional Recovery Organization for Hood Canal summer chum salmon (RCW 90.88.030(1)(a))

 - Lead Entity for salmon recovery in Hood Canal (RCW 77.85.050 - 77.85.070)